Tafara-N/alx-react/0x07-react_redux_action_creator_normalizr/README.md

-The function logout will create the action with the type LOGOUT The function displayNotificationDrawer will create the action with the type DISPLAY_NOTIFICATION_DRAWER The function hideNotificationDrawer will create the action with the type HIDE_NOTIFICATION_DRAWER Test the action creators:
+The function logout will create the action with the type LOGOUT The function displayNotificationDrawer will create the action with the type DISPLAY_NOTIFICATION_DRAWER The function hideNotificationDrawer will create the action with the type HIDE_NOTIFICATION_DRAWER

+**Test the action creators:**

-In a file named uiActionCreators.test.js, write a test for each of the action creator you wrote previously.
+- In a file named `uiActionCreators.test.js`, write a test for each of the action creator you wrote previously.

 **Repo:**
 - GitHub repository: `alx-react`
 - Directory: `0x07-react_redux_action_creator_normalizr`
-- File: task_4/dashboard/src/actions/uiActionTypes.js, task_4/dashboard/src/actions/uiActionCreators.js, task_4/dashboard/src/actions/uiActionCreators.test.js
+- File: `task_4/dashboard/src/actions/uiActionTypes.js, task_4/dashboard/src/actions/uiActionCreators.js, task_4/dashboard/src/actions/uiActionCreators.test.js`

 ### 5. Create actions for the notification list